robovm/robovm-bro-gen/README.md

  * `implements`: A list of Java interface names the generated class will implement.
  * `properties`: See below.
  * `methods`: See below.
+ * `<MemberName>`: A hash which can be used to specify config for a particular struct member.
+The value is a hash with the specified keys:
+   * `type`: The Java type of the struct member.

 ###protocols